JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 And it's surprisingly simple:

-- We keep a stack of currently-running "observers" (ie. `Calc` & `Effect`).
+- We keep track of the currently-running "observer" (ie. `Calc` & `Effect`).
-- When a `Calc` or `Effect` begins to execute, it pushes itself onto the stack.
-When it finishes, it pops itself off.
+- When a `Calc` or `Effect` executes, it sets the currently-running observer to itself, and restores the previously running observer when it finishes.
-- Any time a fact's value is read, it looks on the top of the stack to see if there is a currently running observer.
+- Any time a fact's value is read, it looks to see if there is a currently running observer.
 If so, it registers itself as a dependency of that observer.

 That's all there is to it.[^auto-deps-threading]